ikrima/gamedevguide/content/dev-notes/prog-lang-theory/plt-lenses-transducers-effects.md

   * Decouple state shape dependencies, especially in UI.
 Instead of littering your codebase with code that dives deep into the shape of a particular object, import a lens.
 If you later need to change the state shape, you can do so in the lens, and none of the code that depends on the lens will need to change.
   * Immutable & composable niceness (getters are easy, but how do you do setters)?

 Lenses allow you to abstract state shape behind getters and setters.

 This follows the principle that a small change in requirements should require only a small change in the system.

-* Sensible explanation:
+* Sensible explanation
   [https://sinusoid.es/lager/lenses.html](https://sinusoid.es/lager/lenses.html)
   [https://medium.com/@reidev275/composable-immutable-property-access-with-lenses-in-typescript-798da4ddc30e](https://medium.com/@reidev275/composable-immutable-property-access-with-lenses-in-typescript-798da4ddc30e)
   [https://medium.com/javascript-scene/lenses-b85976cb0534](https://medium.com/javascript-scene/lenses-b85976cb0534)